msherrera22/msherrera22/README.md

 ### Hi there 👋

+- 🌸 Hello my name is María Sofía Herrera.
 - 🔭 I’m currently studying Biomedical Engineering.
 - 🌱 I’m passionate about biology, specially human anatomy.
 - 🦩 I like to cook and bake.
-- 📫 How to reach me: mariasofia.herreracano@gmail.com
+- 🦋 How to reach me: mariasofia.herreracano@gmail.com
-- 😄 Pronouns: She/her
+- 😆 Pronouns: She/her